 Q: I want to move out of my apartment.
 What should I do?

 A: You must give at least 30 days written notice prior to your move-out in order to receive back your security deposit.
 Please be advised that if you are still in the middle of your lease, you are responsible for the rent until the sooner of the end of your lease date or the date that we are able to re-rent your apartment.
-Please contact the management office to discuss this in greater detail.
+Please contact your property manager to discuss this in greater detail.

 *** In case of medical, fire, or other emergency that could involve immediate peril to you or someone around you, always call 911 first ***